Converting a Microsoft Access MDB file to SQLite

 First, I extracted the database schema from the MDB file using the

-command like:
+mdb-schema command like:

 mdb-schema \ /path/to/database.mdb | \ sed -E 's/(\]|\[)//g' | \ sed '/CREATE TABLE MSysCompactError/,+6d' | \ sed 's$Memo\/Hyperlink$Text$' \ > schema.txt

-steps do the following things:
+The three sed steps do the following things:

-- removes the brackets (
+sed -E 's/(\]|\[)//g'- removes the brackets (

-table if it exists; that table stores error messages from database compaction operations; this is immaterial to SQLite, so we don’t need it sed 's$Memo\/Hyperlink$Text$'
+MSysCompactErrortable if it exists; that table stores error messages from database compaction operations; this is immaterial to SQLite, so we don’t need it sed 's$Memo\/Hyperlink$Text$'- replaces the Access schema type

-, since SQLite doesn’t have aMemo/Hyperlink
+Memo/HyperlinkwithText, since SQLite doesn’t have aMemo/Hyperlinkdatatype

 inspect this file and ensure it contains everything you expect and